garden-io/garden/docs/reference/action-types/Deploy/helm.md

         # more information.
         defaultGroup:

-    # Overrides for the container command and/or arguments for when in sync mode
+    # Overrides for the container command and/or arguments for when in sync mode.
     overrides:
       - # The Kubernetes resources to override.
 If specified, this is used instead of `spec.defaultTarget`.
         target: